-Coventry: Arrest after pedestrians and cyclist struck by car
+Coventry: Pedestrian and cyclist hit by car die from injuries

 - Published